1

 And somewhere along the way, I also found out that I was someone’s crush.

-no one ever told me directly.
+But here’s the twist —no one ever told me directly.

 Everything came through friends like some secret news channel: